Training & Education Subcommittee

 Dr Tom Campion, London

 Dr Tom Campion is a Consultant Head & Neck/Neuroradiologist at Barts Health NHS Trust.
-He underwent undergraduate medical training at Oxford University and general radiology training at Barts and the Royal London, and also completed an MSc in Neuroimaging at the University of Edinburgh and a PGCert in Education for Clinical Contexts at QMUL.
-He did his subspecialty training on the Pan-London Neuroradiology Fellowship, working at the National Hospital for Neurology and Neurosurgery, Great Ormond Street Hospital and Charing Cross Hospital.
+He underwent undergraduate medical training at Oxford University and general radiology training at Barts and the Royal London, followed by the pan-London neuroradiology fellowship.
 He is the Communications & Website Lead for the British Society of Neuroradiologists and a member of the Executive Committee and Training and Education Subcommittee.

 Dr Lalani Carlton Jones, London